JfrAziz/child-deprivation-index/README.md

 # From the Sky to the Ground: Mapping Child Deprivation via Satellite - Application in Java, Indonesia

-<i>"From the Sky to the Ground: Mapping Child Deprivation via Satellite"</i> is a web story project that utilizes satellite imagery to map and analyze areas of child deprivation.
-As of March 31st, 2024, this project has been honored with selection as part of the shortlist for the PacificVis 2024 Visual Data Storytelling Contest (https://visstory.github.io/).
+**_"From the Sky to the Ground: Mapping Child Deprivation via Satellite"_** is a web story project that utilizes satellite imagery to map and analyze areas of child deprivation.
+This project has been honored as part of 🎖️ The Shortlist for The PacificVis 2024 Visual Data Storytelling Contest (https://visstory.github.io/).

+**The PacificVis 2024 Visual Data Storytelling Contest** aims to encourage students, researchers, and visualization practitioners to demonstrate the value of data visualization through compelling visual data stories.
+This contest celebrates the emerging data communication genre, including data storytelling, narrative visualizations, explanatory notebooks, and visual essays.
+The contest held in conjunction with IEEE PacificVis 2024 from April 23-26, 2024 at Keio University, Tokyo, Japan. (https://visstory.github.io/#about)

 This project employs advanced satellite imagery analysis techniques to identify spots where children face deprivation in crucial aspects of their lives.
 By combining cutting-edge technology with data visualization, we aim to shed light on areas lacking essential resources such as education, healthcare, and social services for children.